domasles/redeemod/README.md

 ## Known Issues

-This project isn't without its flaws, and they could get pretty irritating:

-1. **On Windows, Smart App Control blocks RedeeMOD from launching**<br>
-    Unfortunately, there is no way around that.
-As long as this project doesn't receive its certificate for signing Windows apps, Windows will block the executable, even when it doesn't have any malicious code.
-Your options are either:
-    1. Disable **Smart App Control** (and re-enable it after, if you feel like needing it)
-    2. Download source and build yourself
-    3. Install it as a pip module and launch from terminal/make a shortcut

-    Linux installations are not affected by this and should work perfectly fine.

 1. **Some mods not working**<br>
     If you're on **Linux**, this might be due to the Linux nature of case sensitivity and the mod files must be either:
     1. Renamed (a common fix)
     2. Patched/modified (especially some .int and .ini files)

     If it happens across both platforms on some older Unreal Tournament '99 mods, the mod itself might be broken.
-During testing, a small amount of mods needed modifications to get running, thus it's not RedeeMOD's responsibility.

 2. **Unreal Tournament 2004 mods load, but don't fully work in-game**<br>
     Mods with heavy hardcoding or GUI customizations might not work.
 Luckily, this game has an internal way of triggering standalone mods by visiting `Community` tab in the main menu.

-    Some mods might also be conflicting, as Unreal Tournament 2004 was designed to support at most 1 mod loaded at a time, however such cases didn't appear while testing.
+    Some mods might also be conflicting, as Unreal Tournament 2004 was designed to support at most 1 mod loaded.

+3. **IOQuake 3 non-standalone mods not working**<br>
+    Due to no 100% accurate way of detecting if a mod requires Quake 3 Arena files, some mods might not work.
+Such mods include a `default.cfg` file which conflicts with detection.

+    If you found such a mod, open an issue on GitHub.
+This might get fixed in future releases.

 ## Support

-Found a bug, have an idea or want to add a game adapter?
-Open an issue or pull request on GitHub.
+If you found a bug, have an idea or want to add a new game, open an issue or pull request on GitHub!

----

-Built with love for the gaming community. _Open source, as intended._